s777610/BookStore_SQLite_DB_Standalone_app/README.md

 Users can view all data from database if click view all button.
-In addition, users can click the specilic row from list box and delete it.
+In addition, users can click the specific row from list box and delete it.

 <img width="560" alt="screen shot 2018-07-06 at 6 08 11 pm" src="https://user-images.githubusercontent.com/35472776/42405335-fbc26d16-8148-11e8-880c-cbdd3a045c42.png">

-Users are able to type the kew word into entry form in order to find specilic entry.
+Users are able to type the kew word into entry form in order to find specific entry.

 <img width="560" alt="screen shot 2018-07-06 at 6 09 03 pm" src="https://user-images.githubusercontent.com/35472776/42405336-fea01c90-8148-11e8-9d4e-87ba3f066a86.png">